Argentina set to receive first shipment of AstraZeneca vaccine from India Wednesday

-BUENOS AIRES, Feb 16 (Reuters) - Argentina is set to receive 580,000 doses of the Oxford University-AstraZeneca vaccine from India’s Serum Institute on Wednesday, a government spokesperson said on Tuesday, bringing the country a step closer to launching a large-scale vaccination program.
+BUENOS AIRES (Reuters) - Argentina is set to receive 580,000 doses of the Oxford University-AstraZeneca vaccine from India’s Serum Institute on Wednesday, a government spokesperson said on Tuesday, bringing the country a step closer to launching a large-scale vaccination program.

 Argentina has already received several shipments of Russia’s Sputnik V vaccine.